the Top of the World Highway may be unpaved, but its bridges are solid

 the SS Keno is a sternwheel paddle steamer.
 She was retired in 1951

-the autumn playing grounds for the Fourty Mile Caribou Herd.
+these are the autumn playing grounds for the Forty Mile Caribou Herd.
 For now it's raining

 every now and then there is a small outpost

-this is what thawing permafrost does to you house
+this is what thawing and occasionally refreezing permafrost does to your house

-mostly unpaved road winds through a remote area in Northern Canada and sports splendid views.
+mostly unpaved road winds through a very remote area in Northern Canada and sports splendid views.

-north bank of the mighty Yukon river opposite Dawson City.
-In summer there is a ferry, in winter the river freezes over solid and
+at the north bank of the mighty Yukon River, opposite Dawson City.
+In summer there is a ferry, in winter the river freezes over solid

-for the book The Call of The Wild by Jack London, one of my favourite books when I was young.
+epic setting for the book The Call of The Wild by Jack London, one of my favorite books when I was young.

-area, but the town's wild haydays have long past.
+in the area, but the town's wild heydays have long past.

 We drove Highway 9 to Dawson City in

-there may be gold in the creek, but they are all staked out, so gold panning is not allowed
+there still may be gold in the creek, but it's all staked out, so gold panning is not allowed

-the end of Highway 9 at the Yukon.
+Highway 9 ends at the mighty Yukon River..
 Dawson City is on the other side

-the car broke down so we have to fly back to civilization, in our case that is Whitehorse
+our rental car broke down so we have to fly back to civilization, in our case that is Whitehorse